gnu-octave/bootstrap/README.md

 ## Development roadmap

-* To create a function, `lm` with similar usage as `anovan`, in order to compute the design matrix and regression coefficients needed as imput to `bootcoeff` and `bootemm`.
+* To create a function, `lm` with similar usage as `anovan`, in order to compute the design matrix and regression coefficients needed as input to `bootcoeff` and `bootemm`.
 This addition will remove their current dependency for the Octave statistics package.
 The `lm` function will reside in the `param' folder.